Google unveils Pixel Slate, a Chrome tablet that becomes a computer

 A beautiful screen, phone-like cameras, and the ability to switch from a tablet into a laptop using a detachable keyboard — those are just three of the key selling points of the new Pixel Slate, announced today at the Made by Google event in New York City.
 Heavily leaked before its announcement, Pixel Slate represents Google’s latest attempt to challenge Apple’s iPad and iPad Pro lineups with a Chrome OS device designed “for life at work and at play.”

-Available in “midnight blue,” Pixel Slate was unveiled as part of a complete Google product family alongside new Pixel 3 smartphones and a Google Home Hub, matching previously leaked images and specifications.
-The form factor will instantly be familiar to anyone who has seen tablets and smartphones evolve over the past eight years: a 12.3-inch rounded rectangle with a 3:2 aspect ratio LTPS screen (the “Molecular Display”) at a 3000 by 2000 resolution.
+Available in “midnight blue” aluminum with a Corning Gorilla Glass 5 face, Pixel Slate was unveiled as part of a complete Google product family alongside new Pixel 3 smartphones and a Google Home Hub, matching previously leaked images and specifications.
+The form factor will instantly be familiar to anyone who has seen tablets and smartphones evolve over the past eight years: a 12.3-inch rounded rectangle with a 3:2 aspect ratio LTPS screen (the “Molecular Display”) at a 3,000 by 2,000 resolution.

-That’s 6 million pixels at 293 pixels per inch, albeit within thick black bezels inside a 290.9mm by 202.0mm by 7.0mm enclosure.
+That’s 6 million pixels at 293 pixels per inch, albeit within thick black bezels inside a 290.9mm by 202.0mm by 7.0mm enclosure weighing 1.6 pounds.
 The bezels have enabled Google to include a collection of computer-class features.
 A fingerprint scanner on one long side provides security authentication, while the opposite long side has volume buttons and keyboard connector pins.
 Pixel Slate also promises robust anti-virus protection, including the company’s Titan chip for hardware security, and the ability to automatically update Chrome OS in the background against threats.

 Front-firing stereo speakers are built into the bezel’s short sides, while the edges hold two USB-C ports that enable Pixel Slate to offer more connectivity than Apple’s iPads, or even the 12-inch MacBook.
 Battery life is said to be 10 hours — the 48-Watt-hour cell “keeps up with you all day” — and you can get two hours of battery life off a 15-minute quick charge.